ArchiveBox/docs/Upgrading-or-Merging-Archives.md

 *Note: It's recommended to only upgrade one major version at a time. e.g. if you're on `v0.4.14`, upgrade to `v0.4.2`, then to `v0.5.6` (the latest available minor version for each major version), then from there to `v0.6.3`, not straight from `v0.4.14` -> `v0.6.3`.
 You can specify exact versions with pip like so: `pip install archivebox==0.6.3` or with docker `docker pull archivebox/archivebox:0.6.3`.
 Upgrading directly across multiple major versions may work in some cases, but is not recommended for maximum data safety.*

-💬 [Open an issue](https://github.com/ArchiveBox/ArchiveBox/issues/new/choose) in our bug tracker if you experience any problems.
+💬 [Open an issue](https://github.com/ArchiveBox/ArchiveBox/issues/new/choose) in our bug tracker if you experience any problems with upgrading/merging/modifying collections.

 ### With Docker Compose